jeroenvdw/hassio-cloudflare-update/cloudflare_dns_update/DOCS.md

 # Home Assistant Add-on: Cloudflare DNS Update

-This add-on will update a DNS record within Cloudflare, with your personal IP address.
+This add-on will update an **existing** DNS record within Cloudflare, with your personal IP address.
+You will need to configure your (sub)domain within Cloudflare first, with a proper A (IPVv4) or AAAA (IPV6) record.

 ## Installation